shivapoudyal/test/README.md

 below is the process for both cases, how to call this script to perform the task.

-## Process of running the script and pass the relavent arguments
+## Process of running the script to ROTATE MYSQL USER AND UPDATE SECRET MANAGER TOO

 1. ROTATE USER (**with secret manager updation**), need to pass below arguments:

     **username**        : this is the name of new user which will be created in mysql.
     **old_user**        : this is the existing user in mysql and new user will have the same permissions same as this user has.

     **secret_manager**  : this is the secret manager name where all the details are stored related to mysql user and are using in applications/services

     **username_keys**   : this is the key name of mysql users which is stored in secret manager and being used in different applications and it can be passed multiple at same time in argument and these key's values will be changed in Secret Manager.

     **password_keys**   : this is the key name of mysql users which is stored in secret manager and being used in different applications and it can be passed multiple at same time in argument and these key's values will be changed in Secret Manager.